cn0047/stash/ed/api.algolia/README.md

 ````

 Stop words are very common words in a given language.
-In English, these would be words like the, and, at, with and as.
+In English, these would be words like: the, and, at, with and as.

 Query Rules allows you to target specific search terms
 and alter the way the Algolia engine would normally treat those terms.